Defense in Depth: PLC Security for Manufacturing and Critical Infrastructure

 Remote Access

-Yes this requires coordination with IT and an investment in more hardware and software, it will also massively reduce your overall exposure to the risks of an attack.
+Even though it will require coordinating with IT and an investment in more hardware and software, it will also massively reduce your overall exposure to the risks of an attack.

 PLC Security